vnaruvan/computer-use-automation/REPORT.md

 Balance lookup is treated as read-only.
 Automated discovery cannot open the sub-account path.
 That step requires human control, and the final account-creation button stays disabled in the training application.

 The artifact marks the member ID and balance as sensitive.
 Replay evidence replaces both with `[REDACTED]`.
 Discovery evidence also removes the member ID, member name, and balance from saved model output.
-The failure screenshot covers the Member ID textbox with a black mask.
-Member IDs are removed from saved handoff URLs.
+Saved screenshots cover sensitive member details with black masks.
+Member IDs are also removed from saved handoff URLs.

 The local operator page uses a temporary token and does not save it.
 Member pages use `Cache-Control: no-store`.
 If this were deployed, I would replace the token with company login and short-lived access, enforce permissions for each institution, and set rules for deleting old evidence.